 Opinions expressed by Entrepreneur contributors are their own.

 The following excerpt is from Rick Grossman's book Franchise Bible.
 Buy it now from Amazon | Barnes & Noble | iTunes | IndieBound

-This model applies to owner/entities that want to start a whole new business and grow a larger equity building business asset.
-A franchisor can expand and collect fees from others that want to purchase, own and operate a franchised business system that's offered by the owner/entity and operate under their trademark(s), business systems, training and ongoing support.
+This model applies to owners that want to grow a larger equity building business asset.
+A franchisor can expand and collect fees from others that want to purchase, own and operate the business that's offered by the owner and operate under their trademark(s), systems, training and ongoing support.

-Franchise buyers will typically pay a substantial "up front" initial franchise fee (IFF) as well as ongoing royalties and other fees.
-Royalties usually are a percentage (4 percent to 6 percent) of each franchise owner's monthly gross revenue.
-These ongoing fees enable the franchisor to continuously improve the business systems and support the franchise community to help them grow their respective businesses.
+Franchise buyers will typically pay an initial franchise fee (IFF) as well as ongoing royalties.
+Royalties are usually a percentage (4-6 percent) of each franchise owner's monthly gross revenue.
+These ongoing fees enable the franchisor to continuously improve the business systems and support the franchise community to help grow their respective businesses.

 Structure options within franchising

 One of the advantages of the franchise model is its flexible structure options.
-These options offer growth benefits to both the franchisor and the franchise owners.
+These options offer growth benefits to both the franchisor and franchisees.